I think I’ve been a bit of a womp-womp lately.

-Last night my suspicions were confirmed when my husband said, “you’ve been unhappy about everything lately”; to which I was at first indignant but after considering the facts conceded, “meh, I guess I can see that”.
+Last night my suspicions were confirmed when my husband said, "You've been unhappy about everything lately"; to which I was at first indignant but after considering the facts conceded, “Meh, I guess I can see that”.

-Thanks for the reality check darling.
+Thanks for the reality check dear.

 Sadly this is not my first time in the band of womp-womps.
 I’ve been here before, I know the secret handshake.
 Do you know it too?
 It's something like a wet noodle.

-Fortunately most of us manage to find our way out of the wilderness, it just takes some time.
+Fortunately, most of us manage to find our way out of the wilderness, it just takes some time.
 Actually, for those of us who missed survival training it may take a loooooong time because we get lost and wander, we find the path but lose it again, or we crawl into a cave and wait for someone to find us.
-What’s the deal?
+What's the deal?
 Why are some of us so much less efficient at navigating the darkness?

 There is a theory in Personality Psychology that says people either have an internal or external locus of control.
 Those who have an internal locus of control believe they have control over the events in their life - they are the cause to the effect they see in the world.
 Those who have an external locus of control believe that life events are controlled by environmental factors which are out of their capacity to influence.